xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 ### Collection export HTTP REST API

-ArangoDB now provides a dedicated collection export API, which can take snapshots of entire collections more efficiently than the general-purpose cursor API.
+AvocadoDB now provides a dedicated collection export API, which can take snapshots of entire collections more efficiently than the general-purpose cursor API.
 The export API is useful to transfer the contents of an entire collection to a client application.
 It provides optional filtering on specific attributes.